dstore-dbap/LumberMill/README.md

 To analyze i.e. log data, this tool offers a simple approach to parse the streams using regular expressions.

 The different modules can be combined in any order.
-Each module runs in its own thread and data is passed via python queues between the running modules.

-Running this with pypy instead of python increases performance noticeably!
-So be sure to run it via pypy.

 ##### Working modules:

 #### Event inputs

 * StdInHandler, read stream from standard in
 * TcpServerThreaded, read stream from a tcp socket
+* TcpServerTornado, read stream from a tcp socket, faster on Linux
+* Spam, what it says on the can - spams GambolPutty for testing.

 #### Event parsers